SLboat/Openwrt_12.09_r36088-USB11_RESET_PATCH/README.md

 * first you need find a way to replace the patch file[/bin_patch/ath9k_hw.ko] to your [12.09-aa-r36088] at [/lib/module/3.3.8] i use winscp doing this

-* then you reboot the route,see how it going
+* then you reboot the Router, see how it going

-### How to check if sucessful
+### How to check if successful

 * by use md5sum for check,this is patch version